-Use any touch-tone telephone to transmit your voting instructions up until 11:59 p.m.
-Eastern Time the day before the cut-off date or meeting date.
+Use any touch-tone telephone to transmit your voting instructions.
+Vote by 11:59 p.m.
+Eastern Time on 12/13/2022.
 Have your proxy card in hand when you call and then follow the instructions.

-VOTE BY MAII
+VOTE BY MAIL

 Mark, sign and date your proxy card and return it in the postage-paid envelope we have provided or return it to Vote Processing, c/o Broadridge, 51 Mercedes Way, Edgewood, NY 11717.